Maryland legislative session drawing to a close after focus on inequity

 “We’re at a moment where we’re deciding: Where do we go as a society?”
 Senate President Bill Ferguson (D-Baltimore City) said.

 On the final day, lawmakers also ironed out how to launch the state’s sports betting industry by this fall, setting aside gambling licenses for professional sports teams, casinos, horse tracks and bingo halls.
-At least 30 additional gambling licenses will be available for companies applying to run stand-alone businesses, according to a deal that was awaiting final approval, and as many as 60 different mobile betting sites will be available.
+At least 30 additional gambling licenses will be available for companies applying to run stand-alone businesses, and as many as 60 different mobile betting sites will be available.

+“The goal is to go live by the NFL kickoff in the first week of September,” said House Ways and Means Chairwoman Anne R. Kaiser (D-Montgomery).

 The national reckoning on race that followed the death of George Floyd in Minneapolis police custody helped propel passage of legislation that had languished for years.
 Maryland repealed a nearly half-century-old police officer’s bill of rights, among other things, and ended life-without-parole sentences for juvenile offenders.